 When we arrived at Road Town in Tortola, we went through immigration and paid a $10 tax to enter.
 The ferry port at Road Town on first sight appears hectic and intimidating.
 We quickly grabbed a taxi to our hotel for the week, Sebastian’s on the Beach, about 20 minutes away.
 I can’t lie, my initial impression of Tortola was not good.
 The island was ravaged by hurricane Irma in 2017, and the rebuilding process appears to be going very slowly.
 The roads were in disrepair and the ruins of homes, businesses, cars and boats were everywhere.
 I began to wonder if it was going to be a long, miserable week on the island.

 We arrived at Sebastian’s and my spirits were somewhat lifted.
 We were greeted by a friendly staff and checked in to our garden room.
 The room was dark and small, but the bed was surprisingly comfortable and the linens were clean and crisp.
 We unpacked and quickly made our way to the beach where we finally found the tropical paradise we had been searching for.
 We have traveled the world and have never seen water so blue (the clearest water is in Croatia in my opinion).
 We grabbed some cold beers and found chairs where we watched the sun set and the pelicans dive.
 The next morning we asked if any ocean front rooms were available and luckily, we were able to upgrade to a much larger and sunnier room.
 It was starting to feel like Tortola was going to work out.ferry schedule, we were able to check out two of the BVI’s other islands: Jost Van Dyke (from the West End ferry) and Virgin Gorda (from Road Town ferry).
 Jost is a tiny little island of approximately 250 residents, and a magnet for yachts and sailing charters.
 When you arrive by ferry, there is a queue to take guests to the famous (and crowded) Soggy Dollar Bar.
-Instead, go right and take a short walk to Corsairs in Great Harbor.
+Instead, walk by the queue and head to the right and take a short walk to Corsairs in Great Harbor.
 Here you will find friendly service, cheap beers and great food.
 From your bar stool you can stare at the aquamarine water all day long without the cruise ship and yacht crowds.
 And, if you really must check out the Soggy Dollar, you can flag down a taxi and mingle with the masses until your heart’s content.
 The Baths and had a nice lunch at Top of the Baths restaurant before heading down the rugged path to the beach.
 When we arrived at the beach, we were awed by the natural beauty created by the boulders and enjoyed floating in the small pools; there is also a small beach bar to get a cold drink.
 There are opportunities to explore the caves and grottos created by the rocks, and snorkeling is encouraged.
 Depending on the time of day you may have to compete for space from visitors off the many private boats that anchor in the bay.
 It’s best to come very early or very late (but be mindful of the ferry schedule… the last boat leaves at 6:00 PM).
 The Baths is a park so you should expect to pay a small fee to enter, however, we were there during a national holiday and admission was free.
 Smuggler’s Cove, which is a good swimming and sunbathing beach, and Nigel runs a lively and fun bar until about 5:00 PM.
+Our taxi ride to the bar was an adventure, and a patron of Nigel’s drove us back to Sebastian’s at closing time.

 Most of our time on Tortola was spent on the beach at Sebastian’s and eating at the various restaurants.
 Our favorites were D’Coal Pot and Bananakeets.
 The food at both was really good.
 The ambiance at D’Coal Pot was cozy and relaxed, and the view at Bananakeets is the best on the island.
 One thing to note about dining out in Tortola: it’s very expensive.
-Just tell yourself you’re paying for the view and the food and you will feel better about it.
+Just tell yourself you’re paying a surcharge for the view and you might feel better about it.

 After our week in the BVIs, we boarded the ferry and headed back to St. Thomas.
 We arrived in Red Hook and were immediately aware of the difference between Tortola and the USVIs.
 By comparison, the ferry terminal in Red Hook was modern and well organized and getting a taxi to our rental condo was easy.
 The taxis on St. Thomas seem much newer and cleaner too.
 It didn’t take long for us to realize that the rebuilding progress on St. Thomas was occurring at a much quicker pace than in the BVIs.